John-Otago/PhD-Plus/README.md

 - [Optional] **University Startups and Spin-Offs: Guide for Entrepreneurs in Academia** (M Stagars, 2015, Apress)
 - MIT open course (15.390) and MOOC (15.390x) on Innovation-Driven Entrepreneurship || *You can find it on [EdX]( https://entrepreneurship.mit.edu/online-learning/), YouTube ([here]( https://www.youtube.com/channel/UCalob7RKVi8MsKjMmpiyZzw) and [here]( https://www.youtube.com/MITBootcamps)), or [MIT OpenCourseWare](https://ocw.mit.edu/courses/sloan-school-of-management/15-390-new-enterprises-spring-2013/).
 You can also sign up for the [bootcamp](https://bootcamps.mit.edu/bootcamps/innovation-leadership/)*

-#### 4.5 Become an SME Owner-Operator
+#### 4.5 Become an SME Owner-Operator or Sole-Proprietor
+- [Optional] **Small Business Management: Theory & Practice**, 4th ed.
+(T Mazzarol & S Reboud, 2020, Springer)
+- [Optional] **Workbook for Small Business Management: Theory and Practice**, 4th ed.
+(T Mazzarol & S Reboud, 2020, Springer)

 Starting and running a small business or SME (small-or-medium-sized enterprise) is differing from launching an innovation-driven startup to carve out a non-existing market.

-I’ve gone through some books on SME management but haven’t found any good ones.
-Some of the books above on non-academic careers have talked about how some PhD graduates have launched their consultancy or writing/editing services (esp. for those in HASS), which can be helpful.
+Some of the books above on non-academic careers have talked about how some PhD graduates have launched their consultancy or writing/editing services (especially for those in HASS), who count as owner-operators of small businesses (or sole-traders/proprietors).

-Anyway, practice is much more important than theory, whether you want to launch a startup or become a small business owner-operator.
+The books in this section are basic intruductions.
+Practice is much more important than theory, whether you want to launch a startup or become a small business owner-manager.
 Your local small business council or association may be able to help, and there are also many websites/blogs, TV shows, and other resources on this topic that may be useful.

 Last note: networking is important for both academic and non-academic careers!